 A World Bank Group Flagship Report

-In a series of annual reports Doing Business presents quantitative indicators on business regulations and the protection of property rights that can be compared across 189 economies, from Afghanistan to Zimbabwe, over time.
-The data set covers 47 economies in Sub-Saharan Africa, 32 in Latin America and the Caribbean, 25 in East Asia and the Pacific, 25 in Eastern Europe and Central Asia, 20 in the Middle East and North Africa and 8 in South Asia, as well as 32 OECD high-income economies.
+In a series of annual reports Doing Business presents quantitative indicators on business regulations and the protection of property rights that can be compared across 190 economies, from Afghanistan to Zimbabwe and over time.
+Europe and Central Asia has consistently been the region with the highest average number of reforms per economy; the region is now close to having the same good practices in place as the OECD high-income economies.
+A number of countries in the region— Georgia, Latvia, Lithuania, and the former Yugoslav Republic of Macedonia—are now ranked among the top 30 economies in Doing Business.
 The indicators are used to analyze economic outcomes and identify what reforms have worked, where and why.

-This economy profile presents the Doing Business indicators for Iran, Islamic Rep..
-To allow useful comparison, it also provides data for other selected economies (comparator economies) for each indicator.
-The data in this report are current as of June 1, 2015 (except for the paying taxes indicators, which cover the period January–December 2014).
+This economy profile presents the Doing Business indicators for Iran, Islamic Rep. To allow useful comparison, it also provides data for other selected economies (comparator economies) for each indicator.
+The data in this report are current as of June 1, 2016 (except for the paying taxes indicators, which cover the period January–December 2015).

 The Doing Business methodology has limitations.
 Other areas important to business—such as an economy’s proximity to large markets, the quality of its infrastructure services (other than those related to trading across borders and getting electricity), the security of property from theft and looting, the transparency of government procurement, macroeconomic conditions or the underlying strength of institutions—are not directly studied by Doing Business.
 The indicators refer to a specific type of business, generally a local limited liability company operating in the largest business city.
 Because standard assumptions are used in the data collection, comparisons and benchmarks are valid across economies.
 The data not only highlight the extent of obstacles to doing business; they also help identify the source of those obstacles, supporting policy makers in designing regulatory reform.